Brewsk11/ac-drift-mode/README.md

 ## Installation

+> [!WARNING]
-**Important note:** You cannot install the mod by drag & dropping into Content Manager
+> You cannot install the mod by drag & dropping into Content Manager

+> [!TIP] Upgrading from older versions
-1. **Recommended:** If you are upgrading from older DriftMode versions, run `uninstall_driftmode.bat` from the Assetto Corsa installation directory.
+> If you are upgrading from older DriftMode versions, run `uninstall_driftmode.bat` from the Assetto Corsa directory to ensure proper functionality.

-2. Extract contents of `assettocorsa` directory into your Assetto Corsa installation directory.
+To install extract contents of `assettocorsa` directory into your Assetto Corsa installation directory.

-    > For Steam version: `C:\Program Files (x86)\Steam\steamapps\common\assettocorsa`.
+For Steam version it is: `C:\Program Files (x86)\Steam\steamapps\common\assettocorsa`

-    >
+> [!TIP]
 > To quickly open the directory, you can press `Win + R` and paste the path above.

 ## Setup